AI Video Color Shifts Mid-Clip: 6 Causes + Fix Path

 Same shot, but the tint suddenly turns colder or redder.
-The model re-guesses color temperature between frames — pin it with a Kelvin spec and unify in post.
+The model re-guesses color temperature between frames — pin it with a Kelvin spec and unify with a LUT or shot match in post.

 You generate a 5-second clip of a person walking through a park.
 At second 1 the scene is warm afternoon light.
 By second 3 it’s cool blue twilight.
 By second 5 it’s warm again.
-The shot didn’t change locations, no character moved through different lights — the model is just re-guessing the color temperature frame by frame, and the result looks like a broken auto-white-balance.
+The shot didn’t change locations and no character moved through different lighting — the model is re-guessing the color temperature frame by frame, and the result looks like a broken auto-white-balance.

 Common causes